 The Auditor conducted interviews with offenders.
-One offender informed the Auditor he was placed involuntarily in segregated housing after making an allegation of sexual abuse.
-The offender informed the Auditor he was removed from segregation and returned to general population housing the following morning.
+One offender informed the Auditor he was placed involuntarily in segregated housing after making an allegation.
+The offender informed the Auditor he was removed from segregation and returned to general population housing the same day.